d-silveira/Flutter_Medias_Picker/example/README.md

-# medias_picker_example
+# media_picker_example

-Demonstrates how to use the medias_picker plugin.
+Demonstrates how to use the media_picker plugin.

 ## Getting Started